-5.7.
+5.8.
 Installation of the Power Supply

-The router can be powered with an external source supplying between $12 V{DC}$ and $24 V{DC}$ .
-It is to be used with a certified (CE or equivalent) power supply, which must have a limited and SELV circuit output.Furthermore, power supply wires attached to V+ and V- inputs of the router must be able to withstand up to 5A current without heating up significantly or damaging its isolation.
+The router can be powered with an external source supplying between $12 V{DC}$ and $24 V{DC}$.
+It is to be used with a certified (CE or equivalent) power supply, which must have a limited and SELV circuit output.
+It must be ensured by installation that the input current of each router cannot exceed 8A.
+This could be accomplished a) with a limited power supply output current of 8A or b) with a single series fuse (8A delayed) at V+ input of the router.
+Furthermore, power supply wires attached to V+ and V-inputs of the router must be able to withstand up to 8A current without heating up significantly or damaging its isolation.